 - Realize that it will take time to heal and that there is no time limit for grief

 Many of our employees have experienced and understand the depth of loss one experiences when a beloved four-legged family member has passed.
-For that reason, Metropolitan provides a pet loss support group to help grieving owners in need.
+For that reason, MVA provides a pet loss support group to help grieving owners in need.
 Our pet group is designed to provide grieving pet parents with a safe, confidential environment to share their feelings with others who have experienced pet loss.

 Some situations where the support of a group may be beneficial include the following: